 Let The Good Times Roll

-Some truly memorable moments in a 30 year career…
+Some truly memorable moments in a 40-year career…

-These are just a few of many… Thanks to all who’ve made life memorable! – Jeff Albright
+These are just a few… Thanks to all who’ve made it memorable! – Jeff Albright

 Every time I picked up the phone for my boss, Lee Solters, and it was Michael Jackson on the line.
 “Hi, it’s Michael for Lee.”
 As cool as it was crazy… “If Michael calls, get me no matter where I am,” said Lee.
-The restroom was no exception.
+That, truly, meant anywhere.
 Ironically, Lee passes away the same year as Michael.
+I had the opportunity to meet both Tito and Jermaine in early 2010 and express my condolences in person regarding Michael’s passing.

 Meeting Bruce Springsteen backstage at the Grammy Awards in 1995, while coordinating television press for the show.
 Ironically, several members of the media ask me to introduce them to “The Boss” as if I know him personally… Thanks to our client – longtime E Street Band guitarist Nils Lofgren – I’m able to take my daughter to one of the Working On a Dream shows on her 12th birthday in April, 2009.